 Four You Gallery

-FYG: How do you interpret the meaning of your work?
+FYG: How do you describe your artistic universe?

 FYG: How does your work comment on current social issues?

 XY: We are experiencing Covid pandemic at the moment, disease was one of the things that Zeuz putted into Pandora’s box.
 I want people to know that there’s always rooms to move around, there always hope, with this exhibition, to hold on to your dreams, because we are going to come through this.

 FYG: How do you define success?

 XY: I would like to reach out to different people around the world, different audiences with different cultures.
 The fact that Four You Gallery is based in Dubai, it could potentially reach out to the audiences that I may not came cross to it’s very exciting.
 If my works can bring this fantasy to raise people’s feelings, to make them feel positive, feel better about their lives, I think that enough.

 FYG: What is your own perspective of life?

 XY: I think, be happy, do what you like to do.
 When I was a kid, I was not a happy kid, but throughout the years I use art to find myself, to find what do I like, I am achieving with my artworks.